hwsuk/reaction-bot/README.md

 This ~~is~~ was an extremely simple bot to react to any message posted in a specified channel with thumbs up/down emoji, to enable a rudimentary feedback mechanism.
 It will also notify moderators of popular items of feedback.

+For HWSUK, the functionality of this bot has been rolled into Unity as a cog.

 ## Deployment

 On Ubuntu, clone the repo, then: